bsanghi/Vehicle-Detection/README.md

 Codes for the following studies can be found in VehicleDetection.ipynb.
 Functions can be found in lesson_functions.py

 I used multi-scale windows.
-The following scales have overlap of 75%.
+The following scales have overlap of 75% and are chosen empircilly.

-	scale1  scale2 scale3
+	scale1  : ystart = 380   ystop=480   scale=1
+	scale2  : ystart = 400   ystop=600   scale=1.5
-ystart = 380    400    500
+	scale3  : ystart = 500   ystop=700   scale=1.5
-ystop = 480     600    700
-scale = 1       1.5    2.5

-The sliding windows are shown below.
+The sliding windows for the LUV configuration are shown below.

 ![][image3]